bkuhn/talks/Oslo-2016/compliance.markdown

 + Corporate lawyers advise their clients to create proprietary Linux modules, and fight us.

 + Linux proprietary module enforcement.

-# Age of the Savvy Violator

-+ The days of the innocent mistake violation are coming to an end.
-    + Eternal September principle ensures there will always be some.
-    + But we know how to solve those.

-+ The truly dangerous violators now hire lawyers in advance to prepare arguments and plans to fight if anyone questions their right to keep Linux modules proprietary.

-+ They are wily &amp; experienced opponents, whom, ironically, we are helping with our open communication, transparency and honesty.

 # Zero-Sum Game